Zelkova: Ecology

 A few phylogenetic and biogeographical studies have been carried out on Zelkova, but these studies had small sample sizes or weak representation of wild populations.
 A more comprehensive phylogeographical analysis, based on trnH–psbA, trnL and internal transcribed spacer regions 1 and 2 (ITS1 and ITS2), was the first to use a wide sampling of natural populations from nearly all the disjunct regions where Z. abelicea, Z. carpinifolia and Z. sicula presently grow.
 It aimed to assess the diversity within and among species using DNA from two cellular compartments that have different modes of inheritance and trace different histories.

 Cultivation and uses

 Zelkova serrata and Z. carpinifolia are grown as ornamental trees.
 The wood is hard, used for making furniture.
-In Japan, the wood of the keyaki, or zelkova serrata is used for making Japanese drums, called wadaiko.
+In Japan, the wood of the keyaki, or Z. serrata is used for making drums, called wadaiko.
 The most desired drums are hollowed out of a trunk of a zelkova tree, but in many cases, the drum is fashioned from staves of keyaki wood, using the same method as when constructing a barrel.